Disney World Restaurant Discounts & Coupons

 If you will have a car (or are willing to pay for a taxi), there are plenty of supermarkets near Walt Disney World — click here to see more information.
 Taxis are expensive, so it’s a better deal just to pay the inflated resort prices if you only need a few items.

-I have not used either company personally, but my sister-in-law used Garden Grocer and was very happy with the service.
-She says she chose Garden Grocer over the other service because it has exact products and prices on its website, which she found easier and more convenient.
+We used Garden Grocer several years ago and were very happy with the service.
+We chose Garden Grocer over WeGoShop because it has exact products and prices on its website, which we found easier and more convenient.
+The prices are on the high side of what you’d find in the grocery store.
 Garden Grocer has a minimum order of $40.
-There is a $14 delivery fee on smaller orders, but delivery is only $2 if your order is over $200.
+There is a $14 flat delivery fee per order, which is reduced to $2 if your order is over $200.
 Tipping the delivery person is at your discretion.

-By contrast, WeGoShop requires you to submit your own very specific list of items, including sizes and brands.
+WeGoShop requires you to submit your own very specific list of items, including sizes and brands.
 You can also choose which supermarket they’ll use.
-So this company allows you to be very picky, but it takes a lot more time to put together your order.
-(If you just want to choose some basics and move on, Garden Grocer is a whole lot easier.)
-Also, with WeGoShop you won’t know the exact prices in advance.
-WeGoShop charges a shopping fee, which starts at $18 for orders of $50 or less and goes up to 13% of the order total for orders over $300 – plus a $2 “fuel surcharge.”
-You’re expected to tip the “personal shopper.”
+With WeGoShop you won’t know the exact prices in advance, but they don’t mark the goods up; you pay exactly what the store charges.
+WeGoShop adds a shopping fee, which starts at $19 for orders of $50 or less and goes up to 13% of the order total for orders over $300 – plus a $3 “fuel surcharge.”
+A 10% gratuity is added for orders left with bell services.
+If you’re there to meet the shopper, you can tip at your discretion.

 - Please note: the Swan/Dolphin hotels will no longer accept grocery deliveries.
 Thanks to Keith H for info.